RomanSavran/developers-app/src/pages/md-pages/06-09-2019-auth/index.md

 Optional parameter:

-`state` - even though `state` is optional, it is recommended to generate one each request.
+`state` - even though `state` is optional, it is recommended to generate one for each request.
 Enforce `state` validation during `/exchangeToken` to add additional security layer.
 [Read more](https://auth0.com/docs/protocols/oauth2/oauth-state) about `state`.

 Example: